ansible-content-lab/cloud-deploy/readme/workflow_kickoff.md

 ## Running the Provisioner Template

-Under Resources --> Templates, click on the rocket ship button next to the Workflow Template, **Provision AWS Linux Webserver with Users**.
+Under Resources --> Templates, click on the rocket ship button next to the Workflow Template, **Provision Cloud Linux Servers with Users**.
 You will be presented with two boxes for options.
 First, as the **Extra Variables** section has been set to `PROMPT ON LAUNCH`, you will be given the opportunity to change the `from_snow` variable to `yes` or `no`.
-Leave this value as `no`; this value should only be set to yes when the request for the WorkflowTemplate comes from ServiceNow (which will be covered in the next section):
+Leave this value as `no`; this value should only be set to yes when the request for the Workflow Template comes from ServiceNow (which will be covered in the next section):

 <img src="images/provision_extra_vars.png" alt="Provisioner Extra Vars"
 	title="Provisioner Extra Vars" width="800" />

 Click **Next**.

-Second, you will be presented with a survey, asking how many instances you would like to spin up (this must be between 1 and 10), and how large you would like them to be:
+Second, you will be presented with a survey, asking how many instances you would like to spin up (this must be between 1 and 10), how large you would like them to be, and which public cloud to provision into:

 <img src="images/provision_survey.png" alt="Provisioner Survey"
 	title="Provisioner Survey" width="800" />